Central America Travel Guide

 Surrounded by the Pacific and Atlantic Oceans, the slender land bridge of Central America runs from Mexico to South America and is made up of seven nations – Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, and Panama.
-Political and civil unrest in the 1980s kept most tourists away for years, but this reputation is beginning to change as Central America becomes one of the most popular regions for backpackers (and in the case of Panama and Costa Rica, American retirees).
-The rain forests are filled with unexplored Mayan ruins and wildlife, and the entire area is covered in volcanoes, many of them still active today.
-Accommodation, food and transport are all cheap, and the people humble and friendly.
+Political and civil unrest in the 1980s kept most tourists away for a long time,but this reputation is beginning to change as Central America becomes one of the most popular regions for backpackers (and, in the case of Panama and Costa Rica, American retirees).
+The region’s rain forests are filled with unexplored Mayan ruins and wildlife, its beaches great for surfing, and reefs filled with life.
+Accommodation, food and transport are all cheap in the region making it a budget traveler’s dream.
+Your money will go a long way here and this travel guide will give you all the tips you need to have a memorable trip.

 Destination Guides for Central America